Lorangs/TTK4145_Sanntidsprogrammering/elevator_project/README.md

 ## Prerequisites
 This program depends on the hall_request_assigner program, which is released as source code in the TTK4145 course. hall_request_assigner is an optimization algorithm that assigns orders to elevators.
-This program must be compiled before starting by running:
+This program must be compiled before starting by running inside the hall_request_assigner repository: ./build.sh
-./hall_request_assigner/build.sh

 Remember to allow execution permissions for build.sh by running: (chmod +x hall_request_assigner/build.sh)